 - Microsoft SQL Server

-- Third-party software support is available only to AWS Support customers enrolled for Business or Enterprise Support.
+- Third-party software support is available only to Amazon Web Services Support customers enrolled for Business or Enterprise Support.

-- AWS Support does not provide hands-on systems administration.
+- Amazon Web Services Support does not provide hands-on systems administration.
 Our advice is intended for experienced systems administrators and IT staff.

-- AWS Support does not provide support for third-party software not listed here.
+- Amazon Web Services Support does not provide support for third-party software not listed here.

 - Support in non-English languages is provided best effort.

 - Third-party support applies only to software running on Amazon EC2 and does not extend to assisting with on-premises software, with the exception of VPN tunnel configuration for supported devices for Amazon VPC.